19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 12\.—(1) Any person who uses, develops, produces, acquires, stockpiles, retains or transfers toxic chemicals or their precursors to which any provision of Parts VI to IX of the Verification Annex applies shall —

-(a) give to the Director, in such form and at such intervals as are prescribed, such written particulars as are prescribed, in relation to —
+(a) give to the Director-General, in such form and at such intervals as are prescribed, such written particulars as are prescribed, in relation to —

 (i) the chemicals and, as the case may be, the facility;